persinammon/route-planner/README.md

 # Route Planner

-This is a simple project in C++ to implement a route planner for a vehicle (or pedestrian, etc.).
+This is a C++ implementation of a route planner for a vehicle (or pedestrian, etc.).
-Simple mostly because the starter code was robust.
 I changed `main.cpp` and implemented modularized code for A* search using Euclidean distance from point to end point as the h(euristic) value.
 I used the full range of references, pointers, and syntactical sugar -> to implement methods, which was a welcome change from previous projects in Java and Python.